Modifications

 When should I use this modification?

-IgA-deficient components are indicated for severely IgA-deficient patients with known IgA antibodies who experience recurrent severe allergic or anaphylactic reactions.
+IgA-deficient platelets and plasma are indicated for IgA-deficient patients with known anti-IgA antibodies who experience recurrent severe allergic or anaphylactic reactions.

 More about modifications